kacebe/AtlantGIS/atlantgis_cities/atlantgis_cities.md

 ### City transformation

-To turn a Medieval Fantasy City in an AtlantGIS City ceveral steps are necessary:
+To turn a Medieval Fantasy City in an AtlantGIS City several steps are necessary:
 - import the json file from the generator in QGIS
 - delete the 'river', 'fields' and 'earth' layers from the json
 - move the remaining layers to the desired city location